-Hosted at MUSE, our creative co-working space, the Feck Perfuction World Tour was an intimate one-day bootcamp set to help individuals take their creativity to the next level by helping them unlearn the ‘right’ answers, let go of their fears, and unleash courage.
-At the heart of his teachings is the unwavering belief that creative development begins with personal development.
+Hosted at MUSE, the Feck Perfuction World Tour was an intimate one-day bootcamp set to help individuals take their creativity to the next level – helping them unlearn the ‘right’ answers, let go of their fears, and unleash courage.
+At the heart of Victore’s teachings is the unwavering belief that creative development begins with personal development.
 The idea that when we start believing in the higher purpose of our work, break away from our self-doubt and give ourselves the permission to experiment, can we begin to create something truly meaningful.

 If you start with the problem, you may limit your response.

 Opening up conversation around the brief to a wider audience can often provoke potent ideas that otherwise remain off the table.
-That conversation over a few drinks in the pub can often lead to some weird and wonderful ideas – those are the ones to work with – the unexpected.
+That conversation over a few drinks in the pub can often lead to some weird and wonderful ideas – those are the ones to work with.
 Make them relevant and make them work.